mozilla/DeepSpeech/doc/TRAINING.rst

 **Frequency mask augmentation** ``--augment frequency_mask[p=<float>,n=<int-range>,size=<int-range>]`` Sets frequency-intervals within the augmented samples to zero (silence) at random frequencies.
+See the SpecAugment paper for more details - https://arxiv.org/abs/1904.08779

   * **p**: probability value between 0.0 (never) and 1.0 (always) if a given sample gets augmented by this method